 Lounge comfort is not the same as ergonomic support

-For TV nights, reading, napping, and casual hosting, both modular sofas and sectionals can be excellent.
-The better choice depends less on the category and more on seat depth, seat height, back angle, arm support, and cushion feel.
-Castlery’s current modular guide explicitly tells buyers to choose seat depth and height based on how they actually sit, not just how the sofa looks.
+For movie nights, reading, casual hosting, and napping, both categories can work well.
+The better choice depends less on the label and more on seat depth, seat height, back angle, arm support, and cushion feel.

 Why a great movie sofa may be a poor work-from-home seat